brianmickey/100-days-of-code/r1-log.md

 ### R0D10
 Went to a meetup for a "Javascript Crash Course" which wasn't what I expected it to be, but I still learned some things and met a few people.
 Came home and worked on my survey page for FCC, added/fixed my element labels.

+### R0D11
+Finished my FCC Survey Page, now on to the next project!
+It's not the prettiest or most functional, but it meets all the requirements and passes the tests.
+On to the next one.